A collection of insightful and informative articles from Myerson Wealth's “Recipes for Success” newsletter

 From a business perspective, the consequences of an owner or key-person disability can snowball into far-reaching devastation.
 With an impact on management, operations and revenue, the future of the entire business can be put in jeopardy.

-The Myerson Agency has considerable experience in working with highly compensated individuals and business owners, and can assist you or your clients in creating the appropriate contract to match your needs.
+Myerson Wealth has considerable experience in working with highly compensated individuals and business owners, and can assist you or your clients in creating the appropriate contract to match your needs.